digital-fabric/papercraft/README.md

 P2 is a templating engine for dynamically producing HTML.
-P2 templates are expressed as Ruby procs, leading to easier debugging, better protection against HTML/XML injection attacks, and better code reuse.
+P2 templates are expressed as Ruby procs, leading to easier debugging, better protection against HTML injection attacks, and better code reuse.

 P2 templates can be composed in a variety of ways, facilitating the usage of layout templates, and enabling a component-oriented approach to building complex